josiahdavis/intro_to_cart/README.md

-# intro_to_cart
+# Introduction to CART
-Sample teaching on the Classification and Regression Tree algorithm Snippets of R code included
+Brief introduction to the Classification and Regression Tree (CART) algorithm Snippets of R code included